US Nuclear Power Policy

 Federal loan guarantees for new plants (and renewable energy projects)

-In mid-2008, the Department of Energy (DOE) invited applications for loan guarantees to support the construction of advanced nuclear power plants (up to $18.5 billion total) and uranium enrichment plants (up to $2 billion initially, but now $4 billion).
+In mid-2008, the Department of Energy (DOE) invited applications for loan guarantees to support the construction of advanced nuclear power plants (up to $18.5 billion total) and uranium enrichment plants (up to $2 billion initially, but then $4 billion).
 A further $78.5 billion was offered for renewable energy projects, and $8 billion for 'clean coal'.
 Loan guarantees are to encourage the commercial use of new or significantly improved energy technologies and "will enable project developers to bridge the financing gap between pilot and demonstration projects to full commercially viable projects that employ new or significantly improved energy technologies."1, b They are a form of support that allows companies to finance debt at reduced rates.

 Any preliminary approvals issued in 2010-11 were to be conditional upon the applicant receiving a combined construction and operating licence (COL) from the Nuclear Regulatory Commission, and in the event none were issued.